AdobeDocs/photoshop-api-docs/README.md

   ],
   "options":{
     "layers":[
+      {
-      {                                        // <--- THE DESIRED NEW LAYER IS PLACED AT THE TOP OF THE LAYER TREE "operation":{                          //      INDICATING WHERE IN THE DOCUMENT WE WANT THE LAYER PLACED "add":true                           // <--- NEW KEYWORD TO INDICATE AN ADDITION },
+        "add":{                          	    // <--- NEW KEYWORD TO INDICATE AN ADDITION "insertAbove":549	                    // <--- INDICATES THE LAYER SHOULD BE CREATED ABOVE ID 549 },
         "attributes":{
           "brightnessContrast":{